noidexe/Enjin-Coin-Documentation/docs/starthere.md

 ENJ can be used to make a million bullets, or to cast a one of kind sculpture.
 The possibilities are really only limited by your imagination.

 ## Why would I use ENJ?
 Digital steel, so what?
-I can make a billion bullets in my game in 1 second my stubby sausage fingers!
-I don't need a digital version of a real world concept in my game!
-Absurd!
+I can make an unlimited number of items in my game right now, using better and faster technologies that have been around for decades.

 Well, making things with ENJ is just the start.
 Think again of the real world, and pretend the sword you have forged with ENJ is a real world object.
 What would be